NondairyDig/rootkite/README.md

       - ./controller "hide \<file prefix to hide>"
       - ./controller "hidep \<pid to hide>"

-## Disclaimer

-This rootkit is provided for educational and research purposes only.
-It is not intended for malicious use.
-The authors are not responsible for any damage or misuse caused by this software.
-Use it responsibly and legally, with proper authorization.

 ## License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for details.